kevinolega/callcentertrainingtips/_posts/2020-06-05-production-decisions.md

 ### Extra Charges

-Whenever we sell to our students, all our packages are a one time payment.
+Whenever we sell to our students, all our packages are a one-time payment.

 We don't upsell or charge extra.